WillySung/Arduino_SmallCar/README.md

 # Arduino_SmallCar
-the arduino part of the small car projec
+the arduino part of the small car project

 #Include :
 1.Arduino uno